End of Tenancy Cleaning in Wigan

 Older Victorian terraces make up much of residential WN5.
 The kitchens tend to be small and original, so the oven and the grease around it lead the check-out, with worn stair carpet and tired skirtings close behind; access is along the back streets, so the van spot is planned first.

-End of tenancy cleaning in Wigan from £156, across Wigan, Leigh and the surrounding terraces and estates, with a free 48-hour re-clean if the check-out flags our work.
+End of tenancy cleaning in Wigan from £156, across Wigan, Leigh and the surrounding terraces and estates.
+Free 48-hour re-clean if the report flags us.

-Local quotes run from about £125 up to £400-plus for a bigger house, so our band sits at the sensible end.
-Because the water is slightly hard here, descaling the bathroom and kitchen is part of the price, not an add-on.
-It is a real deduction in Wigan, unlike the soft-water parts of Greater Manchester.
+Local quotes run from about £125 up to £400 and beyond for a bigger house, so our band sits at the sensible end.
+Descaling the bathroom and kitchen is inside that figure rather than an add-on, which is not true everywhere in Greater Manchester and is the difference the water makes here.

 Descaling included, the water needs it.